KayaliYousef/GoodTools/README.md

 ---

 By streamlining tasks such as subtitle comparison, cleaning, and synchronization, this application ensures a more efficient subtitle processing workflow.

+---

+## Important Notice About Windows Security Warning

+When you run our application, Windows may display a security warning stating that the program is not certified.
+This occurs because the application does not have a code-signing certificate, which is typically required for official certification.

+### Why This Happens
+Our software is created with great care, but it is distributed without a paid code-signing certificate.
+Obtaining such a certificate requires significant resources, which might not be feasible for smaller projects or independent developers.

+### Is the Program Safe?
+Yes, the program is safe to use.
+We take every measure to ensure the application's integrity and security:
+- The code has been thoroughly tested.
+- No malicious or harmful software is included.
+- It performs the tasks exactly as described in the documentation.

+### What Should You Do?
+When the warning appears, you can safely bypass it by following these steps:
+1. Click **"More info"** on the warning screen.
+2. Select **"Run anyway"** to proceed with launching the application.

+### Our Commitment to Your Safety
+We understand the importance of trust when using software.
+If you have any concerns, please don't hesitate to contact us.
+Additionally, you can scan the application with antivirus software for your peace of mind.

+Thank you for your understanding and support!